codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 One of the central ideas around GitOps is the usage of Git for ALL project resources.
 Even though developers are familiar with using Git for the source code of the application, adopting GitOps means that you need to store in Git every other resource of the application (and not just the source code).

 In the case of Kubernetes, this means that all Kubernetes manifests should be stored in a Git repository as well.
-In the most simple scenario you have the main repository of your application (this is mostly interesting to developers) and a _second_ Git repository with Kubernetes manifests (this is more relevant to operators/SREs).
+In the most simple scenario you have the main repository of your application (this is mostly interesting to developers) and [a second Git repository with Kubernetes manifests](https://argoproj.github.io/argo-cd/user-guide/best_practices/#separating-config-vs-source-code-repositories) (this is more relevant to operators/SREs).

 As a running example you can use:

 * The [https://github.com/codefresh-contrib/gitops-app-source-code](https://github.com/codefresh-contrib/gitops-app-source-code) repository for the application code
 * The [https://github.com/codefresh-contrib/gitops-kubernetes-configuration](https://github.com/codefresh-contrib/gitops-kubernetes-configuration) repository for the Kubernetes configuration
+* The [https://github.com/codefresh-contrib/gitops-pipelines](https://github.com/codefresh-contrib/gitops-pipelines) repository that holds the pipelines

 The application code repository contains the source code plus a dockerfile.
 You can use any Git workflow for this repository.
 We will set a pipeline in Codefresh that creates a container image on each commit.